13Purp/2DActionPlatformer/README.md

     -While traveling at sufficiently high speeds, are capable of "hurting" Enemies on collision by calling their TakeDamage method

 Remaining functionalities before delving into level desing:

-	-Capability of player to sprint and cling onto edges of platforms while in a non-fighting state -Objects interactable by the player (Buttons, Doors, Levers, etc...)
+	-Capability of player to sprint --done
- 	-Dialog boxes
+ 	-Capability of player to cling onto edges of platforms while in a non-fighting state -Objects interactable by the player (Buttons, Doors, Levers, etc...) --Lever and Interactable interface done -Dialog boxes
   	-Dynamic lighting effects
    	-More enemy types